qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Layered filesystem (in Docker).

 The benefits:
 - Easier to inspect and debug mutations, because mutations are explicit data, not implicit execution history.
+Easier to audit and replay.
 - Avoid data race issues under parallelism (copy-on-write, reading old snapshot, make mutation command processing sequential).
 - Make rollback and undo easier.
 Rollback is common in transactional databases (transaction can rollback), editing software (need to support undo) and multiplayer client (one player's edit can be invalidated by another player or other server-driven events, but the client edit need to display immediatey).
 - Allow merging mutations in distributed systems (like Git).

-In some places, we have a new state and need to compute the mutation (diff).
-Examples: Git, React.
-In Git and React, there is one commonality that the state itself is outside of their control and calculating the diff is how they "sync" the mutation to other systems (sync change to DOM in React, sync changes to other machines in Git).
+In some places, we specify a new state and need to compute the mutation (diff).
+Examples:

+- Git.
+Compute diff based on file snapshots.
+Manipulating and merging diffs.
+Sync change across different machines.
+- React.
+Compute diff from virtual data structure and apply to actual DOM.
+Sync change from virtual data structure to actual DOM.
+- Kubernetes.
+You specify how much nodes/services it has.
+Kubernetes found the diff and do actions (e.g. launch new service) to cover the diff.

 Bitemporal modelling: Store two pieces of records.
 One records the data and time updated to database.
 Another records the data and time that reflect the reality.
 (Sometimes the reality changes but database doesn't edit immediately.
 Sometimes database contains wrong informaiton that's corrected later.)